 This new shuttle, dubbed “Type 15,” was smaller, which made it easier to construct a life-sized model.

-A miniature version was built by Ed Miarecki to appear in the model of the ship’s main shuttlebay that was seen in season five’s “Cause and Effect.”
+A miniature version was built by Ed Miarecki to appear in the model of the ship’s main shuttlebay that was seen in Season 5’s “Cause and Effect.”

 As with the original Type 7, the Type 15 shuttle underwent several changes in both its exterior and interior during the series’ run.
 Bernd Schneider has the details at Ex Astris Scientia.